juliocosta4/counter-strike-docker/README.md

 # Attributions

-This project is based on [counter-strike-docker](https://github.com/artem-panchenko/counter-strike-docker), developed by [Artem Panchenko](https://github.com/artem-panchenko).
+This project is based on [Artem Panchenko](https://github.com/artem-panchenko).

 ## Changes from original project